Building and Running Workerman Apps with ServBay

 Overview

-This documentation is designed to guide ServBay users on how to quickly set up and run high-performance asynchronous network applications based on Workerman in their local macOS development environment using ServBay’s integrated PHP and Composer.
-Workerman is a powerful PHP library ideal for building network services requiring high concurrency, such as web servers, real-time communication servers, game servers, and more.
-ServBay offers a ready-to-use development platform that greatly simplifies the Workerman environment setup process.
+This document is designed to guide ServBay users on how to quickly set up and run high-performance asynchronous network applications based on Workerman in their local macOS or Windows development environment, utilizing ServBay's integrated PHP and Composer setup.
+Workerman is a powerful PHP library for creating network services that require high-concurrency processing, such as web servers, real-time communication servers, gaming servers, and more.
+ServBay provides a ready-to-use development platform that greatly simplifies Workerman's environment setup.

 Workerman is an open-source, high-performance asynchronous network communication framework written entirely in PHP.
-It utilizes an EventLoop mechanism to achieve asynchronous, non-blocking I/O, efficiently handling large numbers of concurrent connections.
-Unlike the traditional PHP web development model (such as Apache/Nginx + PHP-FPM), Workerman applications typically run as resident processes in memory, listening on specific ports and directly handling network connections and data.
-This avoids the overhead of process destruction after each request, greatly enhancing performance and throughput.
+Built on the EventLoop model, it implements asynchronous non-blocking I/O and can efficiently handle large numbers of concurrent connections.
+Unlike traditional PHP web development models (such as Apache/Nginx + PHP-FPM), Workerman applications run as resident memory processes, listening to specific ports and directly managing network connections and data.
+This avoids the overhead of process destruction after each request in the traditional workflow and significantly improves performance and throughput.

-- High-performance HTTP servers that can even replace Apache/Nginx for handling simple static or dynamic requests.
+- High-performance HTTP servers, which can even replace Apache/Nginx for straightforward static or dynamic requests.

 - Custom protocol TCP/UDP servers.